 (a) Cerebral oedema, (b) acute dilutional hyponatraemia, (c) excess dilute fluid.

 Lucy's inquest followed the inquest into another death from hyponatraemia in a 9-year-old girl, Raychel Ferguson, who died in June 2001 following an admission to Altnagelvin Hospital where she had an appendicectomy.
 There were a number of similarities in the two cases, with the administration of excess dilute fluid cited in both as contributing to the deaths.

 - 1. Hyponatraemia (a low sodium level in the blood) is known to be a risk in any child receiving prescribed fluids.
 It is potentially extremely serious, with a rapid fall in sodium leading to cerebral oedema, seizures and possible death.
 Hyponatraemia most often reflects a failure to excrete water.
-Stress pain, nausea and vomiting are all potent stimulators as a hormone, ADH that inhibits water excretion.
+Stress, pain, nausea and vomiting are all potent stimulators of a hormone, ADH, that inhibits water excretion.
 Therefore a sick child, if given excess fluids, may not be able to excrete water adequately.
-The retention of water may, in severe cases lead to cerebral oedema (swelling of the brain) and ultimately death. - 2.
+The retention of water may, in severe cases, lead to cerebral oedema (swelling of the brain) and ultimately death. - 2.
 Lucy Crawford was admitted to the Erne Hospital on the evening of 12 April 2000 with poor oral intake, fever and vomiting.
 At that time a presumptive diagnosis of a viral infection was made.
 She was dehydrated and required intravenous fluids which were commenced about 10.30pm.
 At about 3.00am on 13 April Lucy collapsed, and was transferred to RBHSC at 6.00am, but in a moribund state.
-She was pronounced dead at 13.15pm on 14 April. - Lucy's death was reported to the coroner's office.
+She was pronounced dead at 13.15pm on 14 April. - 3.
+Lucy's death was reported to the coroner's office.
 Advice was sought from the State Pathologist's Department regarding the need for a coroner's post-mortem examination.
 Following discussion between the state pathologist and a consultant paediatrician at the RBHSC, it was agreed that a death certificate could be issued giving gastroenteritis as the cause of death.
-A coroner's post mortem was not conducted.
+A post mortem was however conducted.

 - 4. The Sperrin Lakeland Trust conducted an internal review into Lucy's death, concluding that neither the post-mortem nor an independent medical report provided could fully explain Lucy's deterioration.
 Specifically the review commented that the fluids Lucy received were, in both type and amount, within the accepted range, but cited poor record keeping as leading to confusion over prescribed fluids. - 5.
 In January 2001, and again in March 2001, the Sperrin Lakeland Trust offered to meet with the Crawford family to discuss the findings of the review.
 No meeting was accepted but the family progressed with legal proceedings, the Trust accepting liability and settling out of court in December 2003.
 A statement issued by the Trust is attached at Tab 3. - 6.
 It was only in February 2003 following the inquest into Raychel Ferguson's death that the coroner was alerted to the similarities between Lucy Crawford's case and that of Raychel Ferguson a nine year old who had died from hyponatraemia.
-Subsequently an inquest was opened and the case heard in February 2004. - 7.
-Further legal proceedings have been brought against the Trust by the Crawford family, the outcome of which remains pending.
-A meeting between officials and Sperrin Lakeland Trust management will be held on Tuesday 1 June to clarify the sequence of events, action taken by the Trust, and the rationale underpinning decisions.
-Further briefing will advise Minister of any additional information obtained.
+Subsequently an inquest was opened into Lucy's death and an inquest held in February 2004.
+To summarise, the sequence of events following Lucy Crawford's death and its reporting were as follows: